chiplocks/ATTinylock/README.md

 - **Stepper Motor Integration:** Uses a NEMA17 pancake stepper motor to rotate the lock mechanism.
 - **Mechanical Toggle:** Utilizes a mechanical toggle switch to determine the locked or unlocked state.
 - **Feedback System:** Provides visual and auditory feedback with a WS2812b RGB LED and 5020 buzzer.
-- **Anti-Brute Force Security:** If an incorrect UID is scanned, the buzzer beeps 3 times, and the delay between scans increases to deter brute-force attacks.
+- **Anti-Brute Force Security:** If an incorrect UID is scanned, and the delay between scans increases to deter brute-force attacks.
 - **Error Detection:** The RGB LED flashes different colors to indicate errors (e.g., communication issues with the reader show a blue flash).

 ## Hardware Components